godatadriven/whirl/README.md

 The dags are situated in this project inside the `examples` directory.
 In your real world project you can have your code inside your own project of course (outside the example directory and outside this project)

 Each example directory consists of at least an example DAG.
 Also project specific code can be made available there.
 Same as with the environment the DAG directory can contain a `whirl.setup.d` directory which is also mounted in the Airflow container.
 On startup all scripts in this directory are executed.
+The order of execution is DAG `whirl.setup.d` after environment `whirl.setup.d`.

 This is also the place to install and configure extra client libraries that are needed to make the dag function correctly (for example adding a mock api endpoint).